 His research has been recognized by a number of prizes.
 His book, Politicians Don’t Pander received the Goldsmith Book Prize from Harvard University’s Shorenstein Center for Press and Politics, the Neustadt Book Prize from the American Political Science Association, and the Distinguished Book Prize in political sociology from the American Sociological Association.
 In addition, his articles received awards from the American Political Science Association and International Communications Association.
 Dr. Jacobs also received a prestigious Robert Wood Johnson Investigator Award in Health Policy Research.
 He chaired the Task Force on Inequality and American Democracy, which was convened by the American Political Science Association.

-Dr. Jacobs has received grants from the Ford Foundation, Rockefeller Foundation, Pew Charitable Trusts, National Science Foundation, Russell Sage Foundation, the Robert Wood Johnson Foundation, and others.
-In addition, he has conducted a number of program evaluations for Pew Charitable Trusts, Robert Wood Johnson Foundation, the Stanford Knight Fellowships in Journalism and other programs.
+Jacobs has received grants from the McKnight Foundation, Ford Foundation, Rockefeller Foundation, Pew Charitable Trusts, National Science Foundation, Russell Sage Foundation, the Robert Wood Johnson Foundation, the Phillips foundation, and others.